When is the Indy 500? Start time, TV, stream info, schedules - NBC Sports

 When is practice for the Indy 500?

-The final Cab Day practice for the Indy 500 will be held Friday from 11 a.m.-1 p.m.
-(NBCSN, NBC Sports Gold).
-There will be no concert or team pit stop competition as traditionally held on Carb Day.
+The final Cab Day practice for the Indy 500 was held Friday.
+Indy 500 rookie Pato O’Ward was fastest in the session.
+There was no concert or team pit stop competition as traditionally held on Carb Day.

 Why was the Indy 500 postponed?